juxt/astro-website/src/pages/blog/bitemporal-christmas.md

 Not being able to hold on any longer he threw off his covers and ran downstairs, just to get *one* look at his presents under the tree.

 But something was wrong, the tree was bare!
-There were no presents to be seen and instead there was a glowing blue portal where they would have been.
+There were no presents to be seen and instead there was a glowing blue portal.

 **Jimmy**: What's going on?
 Where are my presents?